-I have noticed a lot of blog posts lately about “How To Sell Your Event Space Better” or “What Makes A Great Sales Manager” the problem is that the person writing the posts have zero experience selling or even planning an event.
-Why would anyone ever listen to these so called “experts”?
+I have noticed a lot of blog posts lately about “How To Sell Your Event Space Better” or “What Makes A Great Sales Manager.”
+The problem is that the person writing the posts have zero experience selling or even planning an event.
+Why would anyone ever listen to these “experts?”

-The key to my success came down to one thing.
-Organization.
+The key to my success came down to one thing: Organization.
 When I was booking events there was no Tripleseat.
-I relied on a Function Book that was shared with five other Sales Managers where we penciled in our events in the book.
-I also used a notebook to keep all my contacts in and another notebook for all the event details and another notebook where I tracked all my prospects and potential sales. (sidenote: I kept the notebooks and still have them to this day) I was on the phone all day long talking to prospects, calling clients for their details and checking with the Chef and Banquet Captian.
+I relied on a function book that was shared with five other sales managers where we penciled in our events in the book.
+I also used a notebook to keep all my contacts in and another notebook for all the event details and another notebook where I tracked all my prospects and potential sales. (sidenote: I kept the notebooks and still have them to this day).
+I was on the phone all day long talking to prospects, calling clients for their details, and checking with the chef and banquet captain.

 I created Tripleseat from my experience as an event sales manager.
 The design of the web application comes from my desire to streamline as much as I could that balance between sales and event management and to provide all my fellow event managers a good night’s sleep.
 We deserve it.